-The first step in a case of diarrhea that leads to a veterinary visit will be a physical examination of your dog, a procedural overview of your dog’s health and history, and a general diagnosis in the severity of your dog’s case.
+The first step in a case of diarrhea that leads to a veterinary visit will be a physical examination of your dog, a procedural overview of your dog’s health and history, and a general diagnosis of the severity of your dog’s case.

-For cases of diarrhea that have become severe, a veterinarian will run a series of tests to first determine the cause of diarrhea and how ill it has made your dog.
+For cases of diarrhea that have become severe, a veterinarian will run a series of tests first to determine the cause of diarrhea and how ill it has made your dog.

-Diarrhea is a very common ailment in dogs, and can largely be attributed to dietary woes.
-Such cases of diarrhea are considered acute, or sudden, and are often treatable at home.
+Diarrhea is a very common ailment in dogs and can largely be attributed to dietary woes.
+Such cases of diarrhea are considered acute or sudden and are often treatable at home.

-Natural and home remedies can be effective, but will also vary depending on the age and breed of your dog.
+Natural and home remedies can be effective but will also vary depending on the age and breed of your dog.
 French Bulldogs require slightly different care than larger breeds.

-Though rare, severe cases of diarrhea in your dog can occur, and a veterinarian should be contacted immediately in such cases.
+Though rare, severe cases of diarrhea in your dog can occur, a veterinarian should be contacted immediately in such cases.

 The question of why your French Bulldog has diarrhea may have many answers.
 Still, the question of when your French Bulldog will get diarrhea is only a matter of time.https://littlefrenchdog.com/my-french-bulldog-stinks-top-products-that-help/